magento-hackathon/Hackathon_MageMonitoring/README.md

 You want to monitor a sql query specific to a magento site:

-- Create new class in Model/Widget/Dashboard/Myquery.php thats extends from Widget_Abstract and implements Widget
+- Create new class in Model/Widget/Dashboard/Myquery.php thats extends from Widget_Abstract and implements Widget_Dashboard
-- Implement getOutput(), getName(), getVersion(), isActive() see Dummy widgets for examples
+- Implement getOutput(), getName(), getVersion() see Dummy widgets for exampless
 - Done. :)

 TODO: